Maple Wood | Uses, Color, Advantages, and Disadvantages

 Silver maple is a soft wood.
 That’s why silver maple is counted in the group of soft maple.
 Silver maple is also known as creek maple, Silverleaf maple, large maple, water maple, swamp maple, or white maple.

-Rot Resistance: Silver maple is not rot resistant and not durable for outdoor applications.
+Rot Resistance: Silver maple is not rot-resistant or durable for outdoor applications.

 Hardness: Its Janka hardness value is 700 lbf (3,110 N).

 Workability: Due to its low density, it can be easy to work with hand and power tools.
-Turns glues, and finishes well.
-It might be a problem to stain, blotches can occur when staining.
+Turns glues and finishes nicely.
+It might be a problem to stain; blotches can occur when staining.

-Uses: Furniture, cabinets, veneer, pulp, boxes, and crates, flooring, making paper, and can be used for firewood.
+Uses: Furniture, cabinets, veneer, pulp, boxes, crates, flooring, making paper, and can be used for firewood.

 Black Maple (Acer Nigrum)